maryngure/Mobile_Sales_Report/README.md

 The goal of this project was to uncover insights from mobile phone transaction data and visualize trends in product performance, customer behavior, and revenue distribution.

+## Data Preparation & Cleaning Steps:
+- Converted `Transaction_Date` to proper date format
+- Extracted `End of Month` for time-based trend analysis
+- Standardized categorical fields (e.g., Brand, Gender, Payment Type)
+- Removed null or duplicate entries where applicable
+- Created calculated columns and DAX measures for revenue, ranking, and performance metrics

+## Dataset
+Dataset was a Csv file thanks to Onyx Data for the May Data Dna Challenge

 ## 📊 Key Insights

 - **Apple** leads in **revenue**, while **OnePlus** sells the most **units** overall.